Obihiro Station: Limited express services

 The fastest journey time between Sapporo and Obihiro is approximately 2 hours and 25 minutes by the Ōzora.

 Station layout

 The station consists of two elevated island platforms serving four tracks.

 Facilities

 The station has a "Midori no Madoguchi" staffed ticket office and also a Twinkle Plaza travel agency.
 The Kitaca farecard cannot be used at this station.

 History

-The station opened on 21 October 1905.
+Obihiro Station opened on 21 October 1905.

+The station once served as the terminus of the Hiroo Line and the Shihiro Line.
+Both of these lines closed for service in February and March 1987 respectively owing to the JNR reconstruction act.

 With the privatization of JNR on 1 April 1987, the station came under the control of JR Hokkaido.